 Thanks to Peter da Cruz

-for his collaboration on the Van Cortlandt Park
+for his collaboration on the Van Cortlandt Park gallery; to

 Aleida Morel for making the June